Medications used in the Treatment of Gastric Reflux in Infants and Children in New Zealand

 Gastric Reflux / Gastro-Oesophageal Reflux / GOR / Spilling / Posseting / Regurgitation: These are all common in an infant due to an immature sphincter at the top of the stomach / bottom of the oesophagus (lower oesophageal sphincter).
 The baby may be a bit unsettled and may have periods of crying.
 Crying in a normal infant with Gastric Reflux will usually peak in the second month and settle around three to four months.
 They may have short bouts of painful crying associated with a spill, but this crying is not prolonged.
 Spilling may also disturb sleep.
 “The constant mess, cleaning, laundry etc. can lead to tiredness and isolation and others don’t necessarily understand why parents aren’t coping with something that is so normal that it affects more than 50% of babies.”
 (Ballantyne, 2014) Gastric Reflux does not need to be treated with conventional medication.

-Gastro-Oesophageal Reflux Disease/ GORD / GERD (American abbreviation) – This is when Gastric Reflux causes some sort of complication usually including pain.
+Gastro-Oesophageal Reflux Disease/ GORD / GERD – This is when Gastric Reflux causes some sort of complication which may also result in pain.
 The predominant symptom may be a high-pitched pained scream although this is not always the case.
 Some babies may have feeding difficulties, not grow well or have problems with sleep.
 GORD can be managed in a variety of ways including diet, upright positioning, parenting techniques and as a last resort medications.
 Not all cases of GORD will need medical treatment and there is a move away from prescribing for GORD by many Health Professionals unless there appears to be significant pain, severe complications, growth issues or difficulties feeding.